-- 9.1 Core development shall be in general accordance with Map 07. - 9.2 The predominant land use within the core area shall be a mix of medium density residential and small-scale commercial and business uses (refer to Figure 1). - 9.3 In addition to the uses defined in Policy 9.2, the core area shall permit the following uses: - a) village centre (special area); - b) single and duplex/semi residences; - c) small and medium sized commercial and office; and - d) public, recreational, and institutional uses such as schools, child care facilities, special care facilities, churches. - 9.4 The core area shall support a mixed-use development form. - Medium density residential development 9.5 should: - be oriented to the public street with parking located in the rear or side; and - b) be located in proximity to community amenities, such as parks and open space areas, natural environment areas, pathways, institutional uses, and/or commercial uses. - 9.6 Drive-through commercial development shall not be permitted in the core area. - 9.7 Large scale or "big box" commercial developments should not be permitted in core areas, unless it is part of a mixed-use architectural form. - 9.8 New land uses proposing extensive outside storage of goods and materials should not be considered appropriate uses within the core area.
+- 9.1 Core development shall be in general accordance with Map 07. - 9.2 The predominant land use within the Core area shall be a mix of medium density residential and small-scale commercial and business uses (refer to Figure 1). - 9.3 In addition to the uses defined in Policy 9.2, the Core area shall permit the following uses: - Village Centre (special area); - b) single and duplex/semi residences; - c) small and medium sized commercial and office; and - d) public, recreational, and institutional uses such as schools, child care facilities, special care facilities, churches. - 9.4 The Core area shall support a mixed-use development form. - 9.5 Medium Density Residential development should: - be oriented to the public street with parking located in the rear or side; and - b) be located in proximity to community amenities, such as parks and open space areas, natural environment areas, pathways, institutional uses, and/or commercial uses. - 9.6 Drive-through commercial development shall not be permitted in the Core area. - 9.7 Large scale or "big box" commercial developments should not be permitted in Core areas, unless it is part of a mixed-use architectural form. - 9.8 New land uses proposing extensive outside storage of goods and materials should not be considered appropriate uses within the Core area.

-- 9.9 The County shall support the reduction or removal of on-site parking minimum requirements for small and medium sized commercial. - The County shall support the reduction or 9.10 removal of on-site visitor parking minimum requirements for medium density residential uses.
+- 9.9 The County shall support the reduction or removal of on-site parking minimum requirements for small and medium sized commercial. - 9.10 The County shall support the reduction or removal of on-site visitor parking minimum requirements for Medium Density Residential uses.